421 Stover Street

 NOT receiving Social Security benefits?
 If you are not receiving Social Security benefits, you will need to contact Social Security to get signed up for Medicare.
 Be sure to do this two to three months prior to the month your Medicare is supposed to start -- which is usually the month you turn 65.

-There are three ways to get signed up for Medicare:
+There are 3 ways to sign up for Medicare:

 Even if you are unable to obtain all of these documents, do not delay in going to the Social Security office.
 YOU MUST apply prior to the month you turn 65, or you may ne without any insurance coverage for a minimum of one month—in some cases for much longer.
 The key is to have started the application process, as that will establish your application date as being timely.